 Coffee Holding Co., Inc. Receives Notice from Nasdaq Regarding Delayed Annual Report

-/EIN News/ -- STATEN ISLAND, New York, Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Coffee Holding Co., Inc. (Nasdaq: JVA) (the “Company”) today announced that it received a notice (the “Notice”) on February 2, 2023 from The Nasdaq Stock Market LLC (“Nasdaq”) stating that the Company is not in compliance with the requirements for continued listing under Nasdaq Listing Rule 5250(c)(1) (the “Listing Rule”) because the Company has not yet filed its Annual Report on Form 10-K for the year ended October 31, 2022 (the “Annual Report”) with the Securities and Exchange Commission (the “SEC”).
+STATEN ISLAND, New York, Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Coffee Holding Co., Inc. JVA (the "Company") today announced that it received a notice (the "Notice") on February 2, 2023 from The Nasdaq Stock Market LLC ("Nasdaq") stating that the Company is not in compliance with the requirements for continued listing under Nasdaq Listing Rule 5250(c)(1) (the "Listing Rule") because the Company has not yet filed its Annual Report on Form 10-K for the year ended October 31, 2022 (the "Annual Report") with the Securities and Exchange Commission (the "SEC").

 The Notice has no immediate effect on the listing or trading of the Company's common stock on the Nasdaq Capital Market.
 The Notice states that the Company has 60 calendar days from the date of the Notice, or April 3, 2023, to submit a plan to regain compliance with the Listing Rule.
 If Nasdaq accepts the Company's plan to regain compliance, then Nasdaq may grant the Company up to 180 calendar days from the prescribed due date of the Annual Report, or July 31, 2023, to file the Annual Report to regain compliance.